History of BMW motorcycle logo, emblems or roundels

 This was sold by San Jose BMW for the Motorsport in 1978.
 Photo donated by Chris Bynum, thanks.

 A kneepad from Eisenacher Fahrzeugfabrik, or better known as EMW.
 During the war (and afterward too) they made the R35.

 Some of the current reproduction emblems for the /2 are not very good.
 The distance between mounting hole centers isn’t correct.
 When one installs them, the screws don’t bottom out.
 They are a bevel headed screw, and they must bottom out, or they are obviously not right.
 It is very difficult to go in and fix the hole.
-Let me know if an improvement is available.